 The most extensive outcrops in Marie Byrd Land are found in the Ford Ranges and Edward VII Peninsula, bordering the Ross Sea and Ice Shelf.
 The completed western Marie Byrd Land map covers an on-continent coastal area of 135,000 km2 between 140°E to 160°E and from 75°S to 80°S. The resolvable scale is 1:250 000 or better.
 Exposed rock is delimited by 911 polygons, occupying 250 km2 that comprises 0.2% of the total area.
 The geology consists of Early Paleozoic metaturbidites intruded by mid-Paleozoic and late Mesozoic granitoids, with migmatite-granite associations exposed in the footwall of detachment faults.
 Meager volcanic exposures contain abundant ultramafic xenoliths.
-The central and eastern Marie Byrd Land map is near completion.
+The map of central and eastern Marie Byrd Land and Ellsworth Mountains is also completed.
+Exposed rock is delimited by 3560 polygons.

 Supraglacial features, glacial till and hyaloclastite, together with seasonal water and blue ice, are distinguished within the digital map due to their relevance to ice sheet history and dynamics.
 In western Marie Byrd Land, there are 119 mapped till deposit polygons (11.2 km2), 58 supraglacial tills (5.7 km2) and 69 seasonal water features (21.5 km2) that provide a baseline for past and future glaciological change.